 So I’m not thinking about it every time we go out.

-Final Thoughts on Diaper Bag Essentials for New Moms
+Final Thoughts on Diaper Bag Essentials

 You don’t need to pack everything.